-Latin-American School for Food Systems Resilience: “Socio-environmental transformative learning: Facilitating innovation in the Agro-food and nutrition systems through people’s knowledge.”
+Latin-American School for Food Systems Resilience: “Transformative socio-environmental learning: fostering food systems innovation grounded in local knowledge.”

 Two years ago, Merelyn Valdivia Díaz had the opportunity to take part in an amazing experience with other young Latin American environmental leaders.
 They spent 10 days in a transformative, peer-to-peer learning environment that engaged the mind, body, and all the senses.
 “It was a learning experience filled with spirit, a spirit of connection” ….
 It brought me to a point of inflection in my understanding of my work towards natural and human well-being, which led me to take on new challenges” she shares.
 Now Merelyn is leading the effort to create a new academy in her home country of Peru.

 The Latin-American School for Food Systems Resilience (ALLSA-Peru) creates a space and a network for Latin Americans to promote innovative processes for the sustainability and resilience of local food systems.
 ALLSA-Peru will be oriented in four transdisciplinary axes: